-'''

-<Mail ID>>
+<<First Name>><<Last Name>>

-</Name 1>>
+<<Address 1>>

-</Name 2>>
+<<Address 2>>

-</Address 1>>

-</Address 3>>

-</Address 4>>

-</Address 5>>

-</City>></State>></Zip>>

-'''

-<<Date>>

-<<Variable Heading>>

-Dear << Name 1>>:
+<<City>>, <<State>> <<Zip Code>>

+<<Re: Notice of Data Breach>>

+Dear <<First Name>><<Last Name>>:

-Puget Sound Educational Services District ("PSESD") writes to notify you of an incident that may affect the privacy of your personal information.
+Puget Sound Educational Services District ("PSESD") writes on behalf of Renton School District to notify you of an incident that may affect the privacy of your personal information.
+PSESD has your data because you are affiliated with Renton School District and PSESD provides services to its members that includes the Renton School District.
 While we have no reports of fraud or misuse of your information, we are providing you with information about the event, the steps we are taking in response, and additional steps you can take, should you feel it is appropriate to do so.

 What Happened?
 PSESD first learned of unusual activity on our computer network on or about July 25, 2020.
-Since discovering the activity, PSESD took portions of our network offline and commenced an investigation into the event that included working with third-party computer forensic specialists to determine the nature and scope of the event.
-During the course of the investigation, PSESD learned that certain employee email accounts were accessed by unauthorized individual(s) on separate occasions between April 5, 2020 and August 6, 2020.
+Since discovering the activity, PSESD took portions our network offline and commenced an investigation into the event that included working with third-party computer forensic specialists to determine the nature and scope of the event.
+During the course of the investigation, PSESD learned that certain PSESD employee email accounts were accessed by unauthorized individual(s) on separate occasions between April 5, 2020 and August 6, 2020.
 Our investigation found no evidence of specific access to the contents of emails within the impacted email accounts, but could not rule it out.
 Accordingly, as a precaution, we conducted an extensive review of all messages and documents to determine what information was potentially accessible and to whom the information related.
-PSESD confirmed on December 23, 2020 that your personal information was potentially accessible.
+PSESD confirmed on December 23, 2020 that your personal information was potentially accessible and notified Renton School District on January 11, 2021.
+With their assistance and permission, we are notifying you of this incident.

 What Information Was Involved?
-Our investigation determined your name, << Data Elements>> were potentially accessible.
+Our investigation determined the your <<data elements>> were potentially accessible.
 We note that we have received no reports that any personal information was subject to fraud or misuse.